jakevossen5/102-git-workshop/README.md

 1. Naming is up to you, but later on we are going to be adding our old 101 / 102 labs, so I suggest something like `csci-101-102-labs`.
 1. Change the Local Path to something you can easily find - I suggest the Desktop for this project
 1. Check the box next to 'Initialize this project with a README'
-1. Select `Python` under the 'Git Ignore' - we will talk more about `git` ignore files more next week
+1. Select `Python` under the 'Git Ignore' - we will talk more about `git` ignore files more next in the next part

 In the end, your repository should look like this: